Learn what to look for in a flooring product to make your restaurant safe for your guests and employees.

 PU resin floors take significantly longer to install than PMMA resin floors, which means more operational downtime during installation and repair.

-There are four primary floor types of slip-resistant flooring currently being used in restaurants.
+There are four primary types of slip-resistant flooring used in restaurants today.

-Choosing the right one requires knowledge of what each one can deliver, as well as receiving expert advice from your contractor or flooring specialist.
+Choosing the right floor for your restaurant requires a knowledge of what each one can deliver, as well as some expert advice from your contractor or flooring specialist.

 Commercial vinyl flooring is made from a mix of natural and synthetic polymers structured to create maximum durability.
 There are three types of vinyl flooring: vinyl composition tile (VCT), luxury vinyl tile (LVT) and sheet flooring.
 For restaurants, sheets are more popular because they eliminate most seams and crevices.
 Modern vinyl flooring products are heat-resistant and will repel water.

 Vinyl flooring is less expensive than other types of restaurant flooring and can be treated with aggregates and antimicrobial agents to reduce germs and promote hygiene.
-Vinyl flooring is softer than concrete or tiles and conforms to its subfloor, so it will be more comfortable for restaurant workers, especially if it is installed over a padded foundation.
+Vinyl flooring is softer than concrete or tile and conforms to its subfloor, so it will be more comfortable for restaurant workers, especially if it is installed over a padded foundation.
 And, keep any vinyl you purchase clean with a resilient flooring cleaner to maintain the effectiveness of the floor’s aggregates and antimicrobial agents.

 Ceramic tile flooring is another popular product for restaurant kitchens because it looks nice, wears well, and is easy to maintain.

 Ceramic tile is a clay-base mixture that is shaped and baked in a kiln.
-Because untreated ceramic is porous, when used in commercial kitchen settings, a melted glass glaze is added to make the surface stronger and water repellent.
-While restaurants need the glaze to assure compliance to health and safety codes, the glaze, if too thick, can reduce slip resistance.
-Remember slip resistance is achieved by adding aggregates which increase friction between feet and surface.
-The thicker the protective coating, the less surface aggregate there is—so the floor will be more slippery, especially when wet.
+Because untreated ceramic is porous, a melted glass glaze is added to make the surface stronger and water repellent.
+While restaurants need the glaze to assure compliance to health and safety codes, if it’s applied too thick it can reduce slip-resistance.
+Remember, slip-resistance is achieved by adding aggregates that increase friction between feet and surface.
+The thicker the protective coating, the less surface aggregate there is—and the more slippery the floor can become, especially when wet.

 The separate tiles are affixed to the flooring by a grouting compound.
 Grout is porous, too, so it must be sealed with the tiles when used in the restaurant.
 Once sealed, the floor is durable and easy to clean.